Loading...

 Scenario

 Your company is transitioning from local accounts to a centralized authentication system.
-Your job is to install the LDAP client stack, configure the base DN and server URI, and verify that directory users can be resolved and authenticated like normal local accounts.
+You need to install the LDAP client stack, configure the base DN and server URI, and verify that directory users resolve and authenticate like local accounts.

 Operator context